wendersoon/wendersoon/README.md

-I'm a Python developer with 2 years of experience.
+I'm a Python fullstack developer with 2 years of experience.
 My core skills include Python, Django, Django ORM, MySQL, Git and CI/CD.
 I have experience in automating internal processes using RPA and integrations between APIs, such as Bling, Agendor and Xibo.

 I have knowledge in other technologies, such as JavaScript, Golang, HTML, CSS, Flask, SQL, PostgreSQL, AWS, and libraries such as Numpy, Pandas, Matplotlib, Seaborn and Scikit-learn.